IVC Filter Lawsuit Overview

 Many patients have retrievable IVC filter problems because they are actually rather difficult to remove.
 In fact, 25.8% of removal attempts fail.
 This is because most patients either fail to schedule removal surgery or miss their appointment.
 According to one study, almost 75% of patients don’t report for surgery, while another showed over 90% didn’t even schedule device removal surgery.

 Check eligibility for compensation.

-If you or a loved one suffered from an IVC filter injury, you may be entitled to compensation from the manufacturer.
+If you or a loved one suffered an IVC filter injury, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.